smikes/test262/test/suite/promises-aplus/README.md

 To simplify translation of the tests, I have created a helper file `promises-aplus.js` containing a [`deferred()` function](https://github.com/smikes/test262/blob/promises-aplus-tests-1/test/harness/promises-aplus.js#L3) that returns an object conforming to this interface.

-### Sequence-Point Promises
+### Sequence Points

-In order to support sequencing of operations in the absence of `setTimeout`, I use an array of "sequence-point" promises.
+In order to support sequencing of operations in the absence of `setTimeout`, I use an array of "sequence points".
 For example, in order to ensure that `funcA` is asynchronously called after `funcB`, I could use the following code:

 ```
-// 'a' is an array of sequence-point promises
+// 'a' is an array of sequence points
 var a = [deferred(), deferred()];

 // call funcA, then resolve a[1] ..
-a[0].then(function () {
+a[0].promise.then(function () {
     funcA();
     a[1].resolve();
 });

 // .. which will then call funcB
-a[1].then(function () {
+a[1].promise.then(function () {
     funcB();
 });